LOVE IS IN THE AIR (WAVES)

 Q: What type of music do you like to play?

 A: It really depends on any given moment in time.
-My personal tastes run the gamut from old Jazz, Rock, and Pop to current electronic tracks.
+My personal tastes run the gamut from old Jazz, Rock, and Pop to current electronic tracks and '80s and '90s throw backs.
 I make no apologies for the music I love, and I’m really in my element playing music for any room of people who are having a great time and digging the songs.
 For every event I play, there are a few standout songs that punctuate that party and no doubt leave the guests with great memories tied to those songs for a very long time.
 The power of music is formidable.
 Any song that causes people to ask you what it was, or if you see them identifying the song with Shazam on their smartphone, means you’re doing something great.